cri-lab-hbku/secureais/README.md

 # SecureAIS - Proof of Concept
-A Proof of Concept using gnuradio and Ettus X310 SDRs on how to set up key exchange between two AIS transceivers for secure communication.
-Uses ECC which allows for different levels of security levels, currently supported security levels are none, 80, 128, 192 and 256 bits.
+A Proof of Concept using gnuradio and Ettus X310 SDRs on how to set up key exchange between two Automatic Identification System (AIS) transceivers for secure communication.
+Uses ECC which allows for different levels of security levels, currently supported security levels are none, <i>80, 128, 192,</i> and <i>256</i> bits.

 <p align="center">
      <img alt="ais_tranceiver_flowgraph" src="./images/ais_tranceiver_flowgraph.png" width="500">